Sosa9/SnomedCT_Analysis_2023/README.md

 This file helps in identifying various relationship analysis from a given SNOMED CT code. (eg: finding site, has intent, etc)

-I have used the latest SNOMED International files.
+I have used the latest SNOMED International files - 2023.

 ## References: